maximianodev/solid-methodology.challenge/README.md

 **Model**

-[] - Should be able to create an user with all props
+[x] - Should be able to create an user with all props

 ---